SuperOfficeDocs/superoffice-docs/user-guide/en/project/project-members/add.md

 ---
-uid: help-en-adding-project-members
+uid: help-en-project-member-add
-title: Adding project members
+title: Add project member
-description: Adding project members
+description: How to add a project member in SuperOffice
 author: SuperOffice RnD
 so.date: 07.04.2022
-keywords: CRM
+keywords: project, member
-so.topic: help
+so.topic: howto
 language: en
 ---